 When the medical evaluation is completed, the physician will inform the patient of the severity of his or her problem and start a detox regimen.

-The three primary objectives of any alcohol detox center are as follows:
+The three primary objectives of any detox program are as follows:

 - Treating acute symptoms of withdrawal